How to Work with Content Stream Operators in Java

 // Iterate over parsed operators

-ContentStreamBuilder creates new content streams for embedding into a page.
-Use it when constructing a page’s graphical content programmatically rather than modifying an existing stream.
+ContentStreamBuilder creates new content streams for embedding in a Page.
+Use ContentStreamBuilder when constructing page content programmatically rather than modifying an existing stream.
 After building the stream, assign it back to the page and save the document.

 Operator Reference